 Reduced snowfall: The Karewa depend on snowmelt for irrigation and drinking water.
 However, with reduced snowfall due to global warming, there is less water available for irrigation and drinking, which negatively affects agriculture and livelihoods in the region.

-Mining and quarrying: The karewas have been a source of minerals, such as limestone and gypsum, which has led to many mining and quarrying activities.
+Mining and quarrying: The areas have been a source of minerals, such as limestone and gypsum, which has led to many mining and quarrying activities.
 These activities have resulted in soil erosion, pollution and the destruction of vegetation and wildlife habitats.

-Infrastructure development: The construction of roads, buildings and other infrastructure projects has also had an impact on the karewa.
+Infrastructure development: The construction of roads, buildings and other infrastructure projects has also had an impact on the Karewa.
 Heavy machinery used for construction has resulted in soil erosion, landslides and the destruction of wildlife habitats

 Erratic rainfall patterns: Climate change has brought unpredictable rainfall patterns to the region, making it difficult for farmers to plan their planting and harvesting cycles.
 This can lead to crop failure and reduced agricultural productivity.